 The IECEE (IEC system for Conformity Assessment Schemes for Electrotechnical Equipment and Components) has officially acknowledged UL’s status as an issuing and recognizing National Certification Body, whereby the UL Frankfurt Cybersecurity Lab performs related cybersecurity services for Europe.
 In addition to IEC 62443-2-4 recognition, UL is the first certification body worldwide to be acknowledged for the Industry 4.0 standards IEC 62443-3-3 and IEC 62443-4-1.
 This means that UL customers can now take advantage of UL’s unique, globally recognized cybersecurity testing, advisory and certification services, and take advantage of the most efficient market access in Germany, across Europe and around the globe.

 UL’s new cybersecurity facility in Frankfurt offers a full complement of services to support the connected technologies of today, including the complete range of standards-based advisory, testing and certification services.
-For additional details of the cybersecurity forum and grand opening event – and to register to attend – please visit the event page.
 To learn more about UL’s work in advancing cybersecurity, please visit ul.com/cybersecurity.

 UL fosters safe living and working conditions for people everywhere through the application of science to solve safety, security and sustainability challenges.
 The UL Mark engenders trust enabling the safe adoption of innovative new products and technologies.
 Everyone at UL shares a passion to make the world a safer place.
 We test, inspect, audit, certify, validate, verify, advise and train and we support these efforts with software solutions for safety and sustainability.